dotnet/docs/docs/standard/components.md

 A runtime is the execution environment for a managed program.
 The OS is part of the runtime environment but is not part of the .NET runtime.
 Here are some examples of .NET runtimes:

- - Common Language Runtime (CLR) for .NET Framework
+ - Common Language Runtime (CLR) for the .NET Framework
  - Core Common Language Runtime (CoreCLR) for .NET Core
  - .NET Native for Universal Windows Platform